newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

   CTA 1: "Apply for My License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)

   CTA 2: "Verify My Staff Are Licensed"(https://newjersey.mylicense.com/verification/)

+  After adding second CTA, remove the inline link: "verify your employees are licensed."
+filename: verify-license-massage-therapy
+urlSlug: verify-license-massage-therapy
+name: Apply for Your License and Ensure Your Staff is Licensed
 webflowName: "Massage Therapy: Massage Therapy Licenses"
 summaryDescriptionMd: >
   If you or any of your staff provide massage therapy services, you each need to